Keyboard shortcuts

 Adding indent queries

-Note that it matters where these added indents begin.
-For example, multiple indent level increases that start on the same line only increase the total indent level by 1.
+Note that it matters where these scopes begin: multiple scopes that open on the same physical line only increase the indent by 1 (the same-line rule).
 See Capture types.

 By default, Helix uses the hybrid indentation heuristic.
 This means that indent queries are not used to compute the expected absolute indentation of a line but rather the expected difference in indentation between the new and an already existing line.
 This difference is then added to the actual indentation of the already existing line.
 Since this makes errors in the indent queries harder to find, it is recommended to disable it when testing via :set indent-heuristic tree-sitter.
 The rest of this guide assumes that the tree-sitter heuristic is used.